 In May, 2006, Citizens for Responsibility and Ethics in Washington (CREW) invoked FOIA to request from the Council on Environmental Quality (CEQ) all of its records relating to the causes of climate change, from January 20, 2001, to October 26, 2006.
 Though CEQ produced many documents, CREW sued under FOIA seeking a court order that CEQ release all records responsive to its request.
 Citizens for Responsibility and Ethics in Washington v.
 Council on Environmental Quality, No. 1:07CV00365 (D.D.C. filed February 20, 2007).
-In a fall 2007 filing with the court, the parties noted that CEQ had produced 16,000 pages of documents to CREW by May, 2007, and was about halfway through processing the remaining 27,000 pages.93
+The case has been stayed while CEQ efforts to comply continue.

-This lawsuit parallels allegations that political appointees at CEQ have edited many of the agency's reports to minimize the danger and human causes of climate change.
-In July, 2006, the House Committee on Government Reform94 requested that CEQ provide documents and communications relating to the agency's edits of climate change materials, its efforts to influence the statements of government scientists, its communications with federal agencies and nongovernmental parties regarding climate change, and so on.
+This lawsuit parallels allegations at the time that political appointees in the Bush Administration CEQ edited many of the agency's reports to minimize the danger and human causes of climate change.
+In July, 2006, the House Committee on Government Reform117 requested that CEQ provide documents and communications relating to the agency's edits of climate change materials, its efforts to influence the statements of government scientists, its communications with federal agencies and nongovernmental parties regarding climate change, and so on.
+A report making findings was issued in December, 2007,118 with minority views.119